China hero image

 Xi’an & the Heartland

-• High-speed rail or short flight from Beijing connects to Xi’an in 4.5 hrs.
+• High-speed rail or a short flight from Beijing connects to Xi’an in about 4.5 hours.

 • Terracotta Army with museum curators, Shaanxi History Museum, and dumpling banquet evenings.